Chinchinim: History

 In the game of football, Chinchinim has produced some of India's greatest sons.

 Demographics

-It has a predominant Catholic Christian population and is dotted with typical Goan mansions and small cottages which are colourful and incorporate all the typical features of a Goan village life.
+It has a predominant Goan Catholic population and is dotted with typical Goan mansions and small cottages which are colourful and incorporate all the typical features of a Goan village life.

 Chinchinim had a population of 6,908 of which 3,263 are males while 3645 are females as per the 2011 India census.